zlamere/HASTE/CONTRIBUTING.md

       End Do
     End Do
     ```
 - Use consistent and standard-compliant style.
-(No tabs, 4-space indentation)
+(No tabs, 4-space indentation, limited use of all-caps, etc.)

 ## Making Contributions
 Pull requests are the best way to propose changes to the codebase.
 We actively welcome your pull requests: